What can you do about Water Conservation and Stormwater Pollution?

 Lawn and Garden

-- Use pesticides and fertilizers sparingly.
+- Choose organic methods and compatible products.
+Use pesticides and fertilizers sparingly.
 When use is necessary, use these chemicals in the recommended amounts.
 Avoid application if the forecast calls for rain; otherwise, chemicals will be washed into your local stream.

 - Select native plants and grasses that are drought- and pest-resistant.
 Native plants require less water, fertilizer, and pesticides.